DanialArab/Building-Knowledge-Graph-from-Text/README.md

 ![](https://github.com/DanialArab/images/blob/main/text%20to%20graph/1.png)

-Figure 1: Anhmad Reza Abedzadeh
+Figure 1: Ahmad Reza Abedzadeh

 <a name="1"></a>
 ## Potentials at a Glance